• RE-HAT Home

 RE-HAT includes multiple components:

-2. 1:1 sessions and workshops that demonstrate ways to teach children about spiritual literacy through children's literature;
+3. 1:1 sessions and workshops to model ways to read picture books with children and to teach children about spiritual literacy through children's literature;

-3. Book lists and curricula (for parents, grandparents, and other caregivers; children's ministry teachers; and educators, youth leaders, or mentors who nurture children's spiritual development or social/emotional growth) that detail how to teach children about the Alphabet of Spiritual Literacy; and a
+4. Book lists and curricula to teach children about the Alphabet of Spiritual Literacy; and a

 Currently, all RE-HAT gatherings, sessions, and resources are FREE and offered with love at no charge.